privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     /*.......................
 Real time signals .........................*/
     // Real-time signals fetched from seller Key Value Service.
-    // Represents a JSON object.
+    // Represents a JSON string as fetched from Seller Key Value service.
     // Note: The keys used to look up scoring signals are ad_render_urls and
     // ad_component_render_urls that are part of the bids returned by buyers
     // participating in the auction.